rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

    - The script iterates through the predefined bit depths (0 for 10-bit, 1 for 8-bit) for each stream:
      - For each bit depth, it retrieves the corresponding level ranges for Red, Green, and Blue channels.
-     - It sets the gamma pattern using `self.testtvSettings.setGammaPattern(bitDepth, redLevel, greenLevel, blueLevel)`.
+     - It sets the gamma pattern.

 3. **Gamma Pattern Verification:**